davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 grammar of `5 + 7 = 12` makes it true.
 Mathematics isn't just symbol manipulation.

 This should be surprising.
 We tend to think of math as a kind of symbolic game.
-We move symbols around, write new ones, substitute this symbol for that, etc., according to some very specific rules.
+We move symbols around, write new ones, substitute this symbol for that, carry a 1, cross out a 3, etc., according to some very specific rules.
 If we follow the rules, we succeed.
 And we seldom, if ever, think about anything more than this.